David-Mawer/Alphabot-2-Raspberry-Pi-Code/README.md

 There were very few examples in C or C++ (most samples were written in Python).

-So I wrote a C++ program to run the AlphaBot 2.
+So I learnt C++ and wrote a program to run the AlphaBot 2.

 Here's the result of my experimentation...
 ...It's a program written in C++ that handles all the bits of hardware that makes up an AlphaBot 2.